aklivity/zilla-docs/src/how-tos/amazon-msk/production-mutual-trust.md

 ### Create the MSK Cluster

+> This creates your MSK cluster in preparation for secure access via the internet.

 An MSK cluster is needed for secure remote access via the internet.
 You can skip this step if you have already created an MSK cluster with equivalent configuration.

 Follow the [Create MSK Cluster](../../reference/amazon-msk/create-msk-cluster.md) guide to setup the a new MSK cluster.
 We will use the bellow resource names to reference the AWS resources needed in this guide.